Kids and Family in Santiago

 This is a beautiful nature reserve in Santiago situated in the leafy district of La Reina Alta.
 It’s a large park with various trails for trekking and hiking.
 Parents can take their children on an easier route and those who don’t yet walk can be carried.
 There are waterfalls, streams and mountainous areas to be explored.

 Located in the Buin area, south of Santiago, the Buin Zoo is one of six zoos in Santiago and one of the nicest outside the city.
 Big enough to include the favourites but not so huge as to be overwhelming for parents, the zoo includes a reptile centre, an aquarium and mini jungle.

-Play centres for kids in Santiago
+Indoor activities for kids in Santiago